szepeviktor/szepeviktor.github.io/README.md

 # Modern webserver solutions

-## Debian Linux packages for jessie amd64
+## Debian Linux packages for stretch amd64

-1. Backported from stretch
+1. Backported from testing
-1. Built from source
+1. Or built from source

 Get the signing key: `apt-key adv --keyserver pgp.mit.edu --recv-keys 451A4FBA`